Enjoy 8 Free Patterns and 10% Off Your First Order!

-When you're new to cross stitch (or even when you've been stitching for some time), choosing fabric and understanding the differences can be challenging!
+Whether you're new to cross stitch (or even when you've been stitching for some time), choosing fabric and understanding the differences can be challenging!
 On the one hand, it’s fantastic that there's so much choice to make our pieces truly unique but it can also be a little overwhelming at times.
-Here's my beginners guide to making sense of cross stitch fabrics…

 To start, you have three main fabrics to choose from: aida, evenweave and linen (there are many more but let’s just focus on the most popular for now!)